FIWARE/cloud.SDC/doc/README.rst

-FIWARE Paas Manager - Overview
+FIWARE SDC Manager - Overview
 ______________________________

 What you get
 ============

-The Paas manager is a generic enabler built on a proprietary solution using standard interface to communicate with and so where possible this guide points to the appropriate online content that has been created for this specific API.
+The FIWARE Software Deployment and Configuration (SDC) GE is the key enabler used to support automated deployment (installation and configuration) of software on running virtual machines.
+As part of the complete process of deployment of applications, the aim of SDC GE is to deploy software product instances upon request of the using the SDC API or through the Cloud Portal, which in turn uses the PaaS Manager GE (see `FIWARE PaaS Manager`_).

+After that, users will be able to deploy artifacts, that are part of the application, on top of the deployed product instances.

 Documentation